lawrennd/old_talks/_simulation/includes/life-rules.md

 \notes{\subsection{Life Rules}}

-\notes{John Conway's game of life is a cellular automata where the cells obey three very simple rules.
+\notes{John Conway's game of life is a cellular automaton where the cells obey three very simple rules.
 The cells live on a rectangular grid, so that each cell has 8 possible neighbors.}

 \newslide{Loneliness}